Beyond Borders (film): Production

 Oliver Stone was initially attached as director and producer.
 Catherine Zeta-Jones, Julia Roberts, and Meg Ryan were considered for the role of Sarah Jordan Beauford, while Kevin Costner and Ralph Fiennes were considered for Dr. Nick Callahan.

 The film was shot on location in Thailand, Namibia, and Canada.

 Reception

-Beyond Borders received negative reviews from critics, as the movie currently holds a 14% "rotten" rating on Rotten Tomatoes based on 103 reviews.
+Beyond Borders received unfavorable reviews from critics, as the movie currently holds a 14% "rotten" rating on Rotten Tomatoes based on 102 reviews.
 Critical consensus on the film has it that "Beyond Borders is good-intentioned, but the use of human suffering as a backdrop for a romance comes across as sanctimonious and exploitative."
+Metacritic, which uses a weighted average, assigned the a score of 32 out of 100, based on 31 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 It was nominated for the Political Film Society Award for Peace, losing to Sandstorm.
 Angelina Jolie received a Golden Raspberry Award for Worst Actress nomination for her performances in this and Lara Croft Tomb Raider: The Cradle of Life, but lost to Jennifer Lopez for Gigli.